Further Education Finance

 There may be a tuition fee loan available to you if you are 19 and over and wish to study at Level 3 or above.

 You can apply online via Student Finance England once you have received a learning and funding information letter from the college.
 The letter contains course reference numbers/tuition fee amounts and other information needed to make the application.

-If you study on an Access to Higher Education course and go on to complete a higher education course then your Advanced Learner Loan will be waived.
+If you study on an Access to Higher Education course and go on to complete a higher education course then the balance of your Advanced Learner Loan will be waived.

-If you are unsure whether you will need to pay fees visit the Finance Advisers in the Advice Shop.
-They can be contacted on 01602 773773 or firstname.lastname@example.org
+If you are unsure whether you will need to pay fees contact the Finance Advisers in the Advice Shop on 01602 773773 or firstname.lastname@example.org.

 Student Bursary and Learner Support Funds

 If you are under 19 when you start your course and your household income is less than £30,000 then you may be eligible for support from the 16-19 Bursary Fund.
 Find out more here.